ultimape/garden/weeds/write-drafts/longform/probiotics/kefir-is-good.md

 For those who are allergic to dairy or prefer a non-dairy option, water kefir is a great alternative.
 This fermented beverage uses similar microbes to break down sugars and produce many of the same beneficial compounds.
 This one is hard to find in the stores, however, so it may not be the most accessible.

-## **What kind of Kefir should I look for?**

-I personally recommend Lifeway Kefir Brand.
-It has some very specific strains of bacteria involved in its fermentation that seem to have a good mix of health promoting properties.
-In particular it has many of the important health promoting bifidobacteria, as well as the well studied L. reuteri.

-Other mixes/strains ought to also help, but I can't vouch for their efficacy.
-I notice big differences in response in myself from the Lifeway brand compaired to others, but I also have a gut disorder that may make me particularly unique.